qmk/qmk_firmware/keyboards/le_chiffre/readme.md

 ![Le Chiffre](https://i.imgur.com/0Wuf8aT.png)

-Le Chiffre (ironcially, "the number" in French is a 30% keyboard designed by tominabox1.
+Le Chiffre (ironically, "the number" in French is a 30% keyboard designed by tominabox1.
 The purpose of the board is to provide a platform for MX and Choc ergo in one package for when ones wrists need a break.
 The board supports an RGB LED strip with DI on port F0.
 The board is also fitted with support for run-of-the-mill .91" OLED and EC11 rotary encoder.

 * Keyboard Maintainer: [TJ Campie](https://github.com/tominabox1)
 * Hardware Supported: Le Chiffre (source not available at this time)